 The vegetable spring rolls I bought were stale and the filling bland.
 The peanut sauce that came with the spring rolls didn’t do any favors either.
 Every bite I took was met with pangs of regret, as I kept reminding myself that I could have made something better.

-Here is a simple recipe for vegetable spring rolls.
+Here is a simple vegetable spring rolls recipe.
 I hesitate to call this a recipe because you can wrap any vegetables and make the spring rolls as big or small as you like.
 I picked bell peppers, red cabbage, cucumber and carrots for color.
 If you want more filling rolls, add tofu, shrimp, chicken or vermicelli noodles.

 - Using the sauce: You have the option of drizzling some sauce over the filling before rolling up the vegetable spring rolls, or you can use the sauce as a dip alone.
 Some people prefer having sauce inside the spring rolls to give them more flavor.